Faith Odhiambo

-Faith Odiambo (born 1986) is a Kenyan lawyer, advocate and 51st president of the Law Society of Kenya (LSK).
+Faith Odhiambo (born 1986) is a Kenyan lawyer, advocate and 51st president of the Law Society of Kenya (LSK).
 She is the second female LSK president after Raychelle Omamo.
-She served as the vice president of LSK until 2024 when she was elected president.
+She served as the vice president of LSK until 2024, when she was elected president.
 Odhiambo is from the Luo Community.

-Early life and Education
+Early life and education

 Faith Odhiambo pursued her Bachelor of Laws (LLB) degree at the Catholic University of Eastern Africa.
-She later on proceeded further with her studies by obtained a Diploma in Law from the Kenya School of Law and became an advocate at HIgh Court.
+She later on proceeded further with her studies by obtaining a Diploma in Law from the Kenya School of Law and became an advocate at High Court.
 She went on to pursue and attained an LLM (Hons) in International Commercial Law with European Law from the University of Kent.

 Odhiambo is a PhD student at the University of Nairobi.
 She focuses on legalities to do with competition law, consumer protection law, telecommunications law, banking law, financial services, arbitration and alternative dispute resolution.